NickvanDyke/opencode.nvim/README.md

 Send a prompt.
 The main entrypoint — build on it!

-Replaces placeholders with their corresponding [contexts](lua/opencode/config.lua#L51):
+Replaces placeholders with the corresponding [contexts](lua/opencode/config.lua#L51):

 | Placeholder | Context |
 | - | - |